 A Note on the Writers’ Conference and the Response to COVID-19

-After making every effort to hold some kind of hybrid in-person/virtual Conference, MWC has decided to hold the Conference entirely in a virtual space.
-After consulting with the faculty, our plan to hold classes at their scheduled times on June 25-27.
-Class meetings will be held via private Zoom meetings, and MWC staff will work with students and faculty to utilize Google applications for file sharing, posting assignments, group discussion, etc.
+As we continue to do our part to help keep the community safe during the pandemic, MWC has decided to hold the Collins Writers’ Conference entirely in a virtual space again for 2021.
+Class meetings will be held via private Zoom meetings, and MWC staff will work with students and faculty to utilize email and Google applications for file sharing, posting assignments, group discussion, etc.

-The free public events will also be held at their regularly scheduled times, and will be available via livestream.
-We are also planning a “virtual book fair” on June 27, and Book Pitches and 1-on-1 Critiques will be scheduled between students and instructors in advance.
+The free public events will be available via livestream on Zoom and YouTube, where the recordings will be archived.
+Book Pitches and 1-on-1 Critiques will be scheduled between students and instructors in advance.

-We understand that this move will be more challenging for some students than others.
-We are working on ways we can help Conference participants get access and familiarity with this new format in advance of the first day.
-If you are new to video conferencing, if internet access is an issue, please contact us and let us know—we will do whatever we can to help make participation as easy and as comfortable as possible.
+We understand that this format can be more challenging for some, and we are available to help Conference participants get access to and familiarity with this format in advance of the first day.
+If you are interested in participating in the Conference, but are new to video conferencing and/or if internet access is an issue, please contact us and let us know—we will do whatever we can to help make participation as easy and as comfortable as possible.

-We will continue to offer scholarships to students, veterans, and those with financial need.
+We will continue to offer scholarships to students, veterans/active duty service members, and those with financial need.

 For details, including workshop description and faculty bios, click here.